 In addition to the flying boat, Aer Arann has other plans for expansion which are outlined by the Minister for the Gaeltacht Tom O'Donnell.

-Olivia O'Leary reports for RTÉ News on 24 August 1976.
+An RTÉ News report broadcast on 24 August 1976.
+The reporter is Olivia O'Leary.